zlab-pub/qca_spectral_scan/README.md

 # Spectral Plot

-A wireless spectrum analyzer app for Android phones.
+An RF spectrum analyzer app for Android phones using only built-in hardware.

 ## Requirements